 Tier three: can probably leave at home

-- Vintage floral midi skirt: a midi skirt goes a long way at making you look more goddess-reque.
+- Floral midi skirt: a midi skirt goes a long way at making you look more goddess-reque.
 Admittedly I only wore it in South of France since it does get too hot.
 This one I got in Berlin’s Mauerpark Fleamarket, but my favourite brand ChiChi London does a similar number.

 - Mink green sleeveless shirt: I only wore this shirt once or twice, so it was definitely another piece best left at home!
 It’s better suited for spring, here’s a similar one.